 Core subjects include a range of Arts and Technology subjects, each with an increasing emphasis on ICT applications: English, Humanities, Mathematics, Science, Health and Physical Education, Technology – Food and Materials, Drama, Music, Media and Art.

 Year 7 students have access to the school’s BYOD program and ICT rich curriculum, a Year 7 Retreat area, with strong supervision, and access to the gym and scholarships for Outstanding Leadership.
 Our NAPLAN data shows that our students improve at a faster rate than the state in literacy and numeracy in Years 7 and 8, our attendance rates at Year 7 are higher than state average and we are in the top 10% of the State for Student Satisfaction in these year levels.

 Staughton College also has an incentive to reward students who are consistently displaying the correct behaviours as per our Behaviour Matrix, maintaining high attendance and showing learning progression in all their subjects.
 Each term students who met this criteria will receive invitations to attend a rewards afternoons.

 Students attending the rewards day met the follow criteria –

 Year Level Coordinators are assigned to each year level and their role is to assist all students in their year level to achieve success in all areas of student life.
 These duties include monitoring students’ academic achievement, attendance and compliance with the expectations of the college.
-For further information please contact your childs relevant Year Level Coordinator.
+For further information please contact your child’s relevant Year Level Coordinator.

 Learning coordinators assist students in reaching their full potential and in meeting the Staughton expectation of success.
-They do this through the provision of extra support in and out of the classroom in organization, time management, focus and motivation.
+They do this through the provision of extra support in and out of the classroom in organisation, time management, focus and motivation.